thinnker/micro-ai-ts/docs/GUIDE.md

 // "You are a friendly teacher.
 Your expertise is explaining complex topics simply."
 ```

-## Adding Tools to Agents
+## Using Tools

 Tools let your AI perform actions.
+You can use tools with both the Micro client and Agents.
 Here's how to create them:

 ### Step 1: Define What the Tool Does